gaelpaquien/openclassrooms-bilemo/README.md

 ```bash
 openssl pkey -in config/jwt/private.pem -out config/jwt/public.pem -pubout
 ```

-3. **Create the .env.local file and replace the values of the .env origin file**

 4. **If you are using docker, install your environment and start the project**
 ```bash